 Comply with EN1992, with structural design loading as specified in Part 3 "Underground Enclosure Application" Article and with interlocking mating sections, complete with accessories, hardware, and features.

-Windows: Precast openings in walls, arranged to match dimensions and elevations of approaching ducts and duct banks plus an additional [300 mm] vertically and horizontally to accommodate alignment variations.
+Windows: Precast openings in walls, arranged to match dimensions and elevations of approaching ducts and duct banks plus an additional 300 mm vertically and horizontally to accommodate alignment variations.

-Windows shall be located no less than [150 mm] from interior surfaces of walls, floors, or roofs of manholes, but close enough to corners to facilitate racking of cables on walls.
+Windows shall be located no less than 150 mm from interior surfaces of walls, floors, or roofs of manholes, but close enough to corners to facilitate racking of cables on walls.

 Window opening shall have cast-in-place, welded wire fabric reinforcement for field cutting and bending to tie in to concrete envelopes of duct banks.